History of Knott's Berry Farm: El Camino Real – The Kings Highway

 El Camino Real adobe arch entrance portal and rental stroller.

 In 1956, a miniature El Camino Real was completed, running North from the end of Stage Road at the railroad depot, underneath a pedestrian underpass of the Stagecoach trail then alongside it, up to the far edge of the park at La Palma Avenue.
 Along the way were twenty-one adobe enclosures each displaying a miniature model accurately portraying life and activities of the next Spanish mission in California to the north, with descriptive text beside the viewing window.

 The Candy Parlor anchored the South end of Gold Mine Road, rose garden featuring an antique four-face pedestal clock, past the Steak House with its Bakery, Garden Room and Rock and Book Shop across from Gold mine.
 Across Main Street, the Hangman's Tree stood ominously beside the adobe Fire Station providing little shade to the ore grindstone pulling burro circling the arrastra, and one could view the Covered Wagon Show Wagon Train Panorama in the 'G'Old Trails Hotel.

 Across Market Street and to the East guests were entertained while circled around the bonfire in the Covered Wagon Camp.
 The path split as "The Trail to the Chapel" and "Trail to Indian Post and Art Glow" which went North across the Cable Car tracks, between the Seal Pool and Old MacDonald's Farm, under the Stagecoach path to the Merry-Go-Round, Children's Model T Ride – glorified coin-operated kiddie-rides set into pavement near miniaturized city street facades, and Antique Auto Ride – a car ride built by Bud Hurlbut electrically powered and guided by a center rail, which was later renamed Tijuana Taxi.

-Calico Square expanded South as well.
+Calico Square expanded south as well.
 In 1958, Mott's Miniatures opened at the West end of Museum Lane in Jeffries Barn with the Boxing Museum.
-Next door to the East, the Western Trails Museum, then the School House and at the junction of School road – a reproduction of The Bird Cage Theater the famous Tombstone, Arizona landmark.
+Next door to the east, the Western Trails Museum, then the School House and at the junction of School Road – a reproduction of The Bird Cage Theater the famous Tombstone, Arizona landmark.

-Knott's Bird Cage Theatre featured Live Old Time Melodramas with fanciful subtitles such as Riverboat Revenge and Wreck of the Bluebell Express or Don't Switch the Engine, it has a Tender Behind wherein the audience was encouraged to participate by cheering the hero, "Aw" for the heroine and to boo and hiss at the villain., which was the starting place for many small-time actors, as well as that of Steve Martin.
+Knott's Bird Cage Theatre featured live old time melodramas with fanciful subtitles such as Riverboat Revenge and Wreck of the Bluebell Express or Don't Switch the Engine, it has a Tender Behind wherein the audience was encouraged to participate by cheering the hero, "Aw" for the heroine, and to boo and hiss at the villain.
+It was the starting place for many small-time actors, as well as that of Steve Martin.
 Between shows, the actors would pose for photographs as walk-around atmosphere characters of Ghost Town.

-Across Museum Lane to the North, Antique Pianos, the Denver & Rio Grande Railroad Supply House Miniature Train store and the Gun Shop.
+Across Museum Lane to the north, Antique Pianos, the Denver & Rio Grande Railroad Supply House Miniature Train store, and the Gun Shop.